philipbelesky/groundhog/site/_projects/aeolian-sand-odyssey.md

 location:
 designers:  Niki Kakali, Anastasia Kotenko
 files:      true
-files_text: model and definition that demonstrating a partial recreation of this project
+files_text: model and definition that demonstrate a partial recreation of this project
 tags:
 ---